Sri-Likhita-adru/ChatHacks/README.md

 # VentAI
-A place to went all your feelings and get consoled!
+A place to vent all your feelings and get consoled!

 ## 💡 Inspiration
 Most people nowadays have a lot of pent-up feelings with no one to release these feelings to.
 VentAI acts as the user's personal therapist by listening to all their pent-up emotions like frustration, anger, sadness, etc. Not only the negative emotions but the user can also share their positive emotions like happiness and so on.
 VentAI basically acts as a casual chat partner where we can vent all our feeling and in turn get consoled and appreciated.